aaronland/go-wunderkammer/README.md

    | /usr/local/go-wunderkammer/bin/wunderkammer-db \
 	-database-dsn 'sql://sqlite3/usr/local/go-wunderkammer/nasm.db'

-...time passes (easily hours, go get a coffee or something) and your computer's fan goes WHHHHHHHIIIIIIRRRRRRR!!!!
+...time passes (easily hours, go get a coffee or something) ...and your computer's fan goes WHHHHHHHIIIIIIRRRRRRR!!!!
 ```

 Content-aware resizing currently doesn't check to see whether content-aware resizing _shouldn't_ be applied.
 For example when the aspect ratio of the input image is different than the aspect ratio of the resized content.